ItsTriich/AzureStorageBackup-CLI/README.md

 1. [Terminal]  Using the cd command, navigate to the location of backup.sh, then run the script by entering ./backup.sh into the terminal.

+## Usage

+1. It ensures that the destination storage container exists.
+2. It copies all blobs from the source container to the destination container
+3. It checks the status of the copy operation and waits until all copies are completed.

 ## Contributing

 Feel free to open up an issue or reach out to me with.